chevere/chevere/README.md

 ## How it works

-Chevereto\Core works by defining the application as a self-exposed API, tailored to fit your business logic.
+Chevere works by defining the application as a self-exposed API, tailored to fit your business logic.
 The controllers, defined as HTTP verbs, automatically wire your API.
 For example a controller at `app/src/Api/Users/GET.php` translates to `GET api/users/{user}` .
 Same goes to `GET api/users/{user}/friends` which gets sourced from `app/src/Api/Users/Friends/_GET.php`.